Gregg Hansford

-Gregory John "Gregg" Hansford (8 April 1952 - 5 March 1995) was an Australian professional motorcycle and touring car racer.
+Gregory John Hansford (8 April 1952 - 5 March 1995) was an Australian professional motorcycle and touring car racer.
 He competed in the FIM Grand Prix motorcycle racing world championships from 1978 to 1981 and in Australian touring car championships from 1982 to 1994.
 Hansford was a two-time vice-champion in the 250cc road racing world championships.
 With 10 Grand Prix victories to his credit, he is ranked fourth for the most Grand Prix wins by an Australian behind Mick Doohan (54 wins), Casey Stoner (38) and Wayne Gardner (18).

 After his international motorcycle racing career ended prematurely in 1981 due to serious injuries from a racing accident, Hansford returned to Australia and established himself as a competitive driver in Australian touring car competitions.
 Hansford's 1993 Bathurst 1000 victory gave him the unique distinction of winning a race at the Mount Panorama Circuit in both motorcycle and automobile racing events.
 He died in an accident while competing in a Supertouring race at the Phillip Island Grand Prix Circuit in 1995.
+In 2016 he was inducted into the Australian Motor Sport Hall of Fame.

 Motorcycle racing career

 Early Australian racing

 Hansford was born in East Brisbane, Queensland, Australia where he attended Milton State School (1958–1960), the Anglican Church Grammar School (1961–1967) and Brisbane State High School (1967–1969).
 He worked as a motorcycle mechanic and began racing motorcycles in 1971 with financial assistance from his mother.

-He began competitive motorcycle racing in dirt track racing and then motocross, before focusing on road racing in the early 1970s.
+Hansford began competitive motorcycle racing in dirt track racing and then motocross, before focusing on road racing in the early 1970s.
 John Taylor at Brisk Sales supported his early road racing career by offering him the opportunity to race a Kawasaki H1R, which led to an offer to race for the Brisbane Yamaha distributor, Annand and Thompson.
 He became known for his mastery of the Lakeside International Raceway, his home circuit near Brisbane.

-In 1974 Yamaha introduced the TZ750 which would dominate the 750cc class during the 1970s.
+In 1974, Yamaha introduced the TZ750 which would dominate the 750cc class during the 1970s.
 The Annand and Thompson-Yamaha team obtained one of the newly-released machines on which Hansford made his international racing debut at the 1974 Daytona 200, then considered one of the most prestigious motorcycle races in the world.
 However, during the race the motorcycle experienced ignition problems and he failed to finish.

 Hansford returned to Australia where his battle with Warren Willing in the 1974 Unlimited Class Grand Prix at the Mount Panorama Circuit has been cited as one of the greatest Australian motorcycle races of the 1970s.
 Both competitors rode similar Yamaha TZ750s in an event that featured numerous lead changes throughout the 20 lap race, before Willing took the victory over Hansford by a narrow margin.
 Despite losing the Mount Panorama round, Hansford prevailed to win the 1974 Unlimited Class Australian national championship at the age of 21.
 The victory marked the first of six Australian motorcycle road racing National Championships in different classes that he won during his motorcycle racing career.